lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 4. `output_thickness_filtered.txt`: filtered output file generated at the end of C_FILTERING
 	- selection of reliability assessed and filtered thickness outputs, same structure as output_thickness_unfiltered.txt

-FIGURES:
+Figures:

 - Figure 1:     All in one figure including DEM (hillshade), geological map, extracted orientation data and reliability assessed thickness point data
 - Figure 2:     3D Plot showing extracted top and base horizons
 - Figure 3:     Background map, DEM, geological map with target unit (Figure 3 is a raster format output, even when exported as .svg)
-- Figure 4:     Model output, layer orientation and thickness estimates for target layer (Figure 4 does not contain any raster data, all vectors can be edited, very useful for production of final figures, uncomment export_fig function to enhance editability in Ai) -> combine Figures 3 and 4!
+- Figure 4:     Model output, layer orientation and thickness estimates for target layer (Figure 4 does not contain any raster data, all vector data can be edited, very useful for production of final figures, uncomment ´export_fig´ function (lines 174-176) to enhance editability in graphics software) -> combine Figures 3 and 4!
 - Figure 5:     Figure including the orientation reliability indicator M
 - Figure 6:     Figure including the orientation reliability indicator K
 - Figure 7:     Figure including the thickness reliability indicator delta